 kingdom.
 The cross that Christ endured 2000 years ago is at the center of the

-center of our own hearts.
+center of our heart.
 It would behoove us to build our lives around

 the cross.